 The problem with urging outside-the-box thinking is that many of us do a less-than-stellar job of thinking inside the box.
 We often fail to realize the options and opportunities that are blatantly visible inside the box that could dramatically improve our chances of success.
-In this week's column, Naomi Karten points out how we fall victim to familiar traps, such as doing things the same old (ineffective) way or discounting colleague and teammate ideas.
+In this column, Naomi Karten points out how we fall victim to familiar traps, such as doing things the same old (ineffective) way or discounting colleague and teammate ideas.
 Thinking outside of the box can generate innovative and ingenious ideas and outcomes, but the results will flop when teammates ignore the ideas inside the box.

 If I had a doughnut for every time someone advocated thinking outside the box, I wouldn't be able to squeeze inside the box to point out the flaws in this idea.